CFC-Servers/GLuaTest/cli/README.md

 ### Running
+- Install docker and make sure its running
-simply rung `gluatest` in the root of your project
+- Run `gluatest` in the root of your project

 ##### Flags
 - `--nofilter` dont filter non gluatest output out of printed server logs